Lues Waya: International career

 At the youth level, Waya represented New Caledonia at the 2019 OFC Youth Development Tournament.
 In New Caledonia's final match of the group stage, from the penalty spot Waya scored his team's only goal in a 1–4 defeat to guest team India.

 Waya was called up to the senior national team for the first time in March 2022 for 2022 FIFA World Cup qualification.
 He went on to make his debut on 24 March as a second-half substitute in a defeat to New Zealand.

+International goals

+Scores and results list the New Caledonia's goal tally first.